 A Jewish boy who survived Auschwitz became one off America’s best known tailors.
 That is the story of Measure of a Man.
 He overcame many obstacles in his life and was able to rise above poverty.
 This book also shows how hard it was to get into America after World War II, which isn’t something a lot of people talk about.

 Grace loved reading about Dusty and his memories of World War II.
-Never Call Me A Hero was an amazing story which is very well written.
+Never Call Me A Hero was an amazing story that is very well written.
 Grace says this is one of her favorite World War II stories and she cannot believe how much I enjoyed it.
 It is a well written fascinating read.

 I loved Once Upon a Town because it shared a unique view of WWII.
 I have read quite a few WWII books, but I have never read one quite like this one.
 This book shared how a small town in middle America made a huge difference in WWII.
 This book shares the story of how simple acts of kindness made a difference in thousands of young men’s lives.